EOS-Mainnet/governance/eosio.system/eosio.system.contracts.md

 As an authorized party I, {{ bidder }}, wish to bid the amount of {{ bid }} toward purchase of the account name {{ newname }}.

 I am aware that I cannot revoke my bid of {{ bid }} EOS.
-I will only receive it back if I am outbid by at least 10% by another user.
+I will only receive it back if I am outbid by at least 10% by another account.

-My bid of {{ bid }} EOS for the account name {{ newname }} will only be awarded if it holds the highest bid for any new account name, for a period of consecutive 24 hours.
+My bid of {{ bid }} EOS for the account name {{ newname }} will only be awarded if it holds the highest bid for any new account name, for a period of 24 consecutive hours.

 <h1 class="clause">buyram</h1>